antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 We are extreemly proud to announce the release of .NET Core 1.0 and ASP.NET Core 1.0 today! .NET Core is a cross-platform, open source, and modular .NET platform for creating modern web apps, microservices, libraries and console applications that run everywhere.
 This release includes the runtime and libraries for .NET Core and ASP.NET Core.
 Aligned with this release we are also releasing the Preview 2 of the corresponding tooling.
 That tooling includes a new set of command line tools, as well as Visual Studio and Visual Studio Code extensions that enable developers to work with .NET Core projects.
 This tooling will be available as RTM aligned with the next major release of Visual Studio, Visual Studio “15”.
 Get started at [http://dot.net/core](http://dot.net/core)

+Today we are at the [Red Hat DevNation](http://www.devnation.org) conference showing off the release and our partnership with Red Hat.
+[Watch the live stream via Channel 9](http://aka.ms/redhatdotnet) where Scott Hanselman will demonstrate .NET Core 1.0. .NET Core is now available on Red Hat Enterprise Linux and OpenShift via certified containers.
+In addition, .NET Core is fully supported by Red Hat and extended via the integrated hybrid support partnership between Microsoft and Red Hat.
+See the Red Hat Blog for more details.

 A little bit of content on the 1.0 journey.
 Make reference to customers going live on RC1 an RC2 and how that feedback has been quite useful and "thanks!".

 Define what's in the release.